Foundation FAQs & Forms

-- Privacy Statement: Homewood Retirement Centers of the United Church of Christ, Inc. and / or Homewood Foundation, Inc. never releases your private information, whether in hard copy, electronic or virtual form, to any outside agency.
+- Privacy Statement: Homewood Retirement Centers and / or Homewood Foundation, Inc. will not release your private information, whether in hard copy, electronic or virtual form, to any outside agency.
 We value our privacy and we certainly value yours.
 Information collected is for internal and communication use only and will not be sold, distributed, or made publicly available.

 - Email Spam: Please give us your email address so we can save money on postage.
 We do not Spam!

 - No More Mailings, Please!
 Sometimes giving priorities, employment and financial situations change, someone is sent mail that really is not interested in Homewood Retirement Centers or simply does not want our mail.